 - Shin.
 When the lower leg is affected the bone may feel warm, be painful and it may bow.
 Osteoarthritis may develop in the knee joint and fissure fractures may occur possibly leading to complete fracture.

-Paget’s disease is associated with an increased risk of developing osteoarthritis.
-Deformity or enlargement of a bone can place increased stress on an adjacent joint which can lead to excess wear and tear.
+Osteoarthritis: Paget’s disease can predispose to the development of osteoarthritis at adjacent joints.
 You can read an article by Dr S. Tuck,"Paget's and Osteoarthritis" in our Member's Area.

-This is a very rare complication of Paget’s disease.
-Please login to the member area to read an article by experts in Norwich and read about Allan Reid who developed this rare condition.
+Osteosarcoma: An unusual and very rare complication of Paget’s disease is a type of bone cancer, called osteosarcoma.
+This occurs in less than 1:1,000 people with the disease.
+Members of the Paget's Association can login to the member area to read an article by experts in Norwich and read about Allan Reid who developed this rare condition.
 You can also contact our nurse helpline: [email protected] 0161 7994646 or 07713568197.
 The Bone Cancer Research trust also has information on their website.